coachshea/knitLatex/README.md

 # xTab

-xTab is a command the produces a standard latex table/tabular environment
+xTab is a function that produces a standard latex table/tabular environment